Trusted Guide to Nurse Pay

-These are the questions we constantly hear about nurse pay:
+The most common questions we hear about nurse salaries are:

 Most clinical nurses are hourly employees.
 Unless you’re in a management, education, or an advanced practice position (where you're likely to receive a yearly nursing salary), you’ll likely be paid by the hour.
 So the amount of money you make is directly tied to how much time you put in (which is a good or bad thing depending on how you view it).

 Here are some factors that go into what you're paid as a nurse:

 Depending on where you work, you can possibly make an extra pretty penny by working the less desirable shifts.
 For example, one hospital here in SF pays a 13% shift differential for night shift.
 So chronic night shifters make, on average, 13% more than their day shift counterparts!

 Temporary, staff, part-time, per diem, on-call, etc. One of the coolest things about our profession is that there are so many different ways (and frequencies) in which to do it!